Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Whereas the previous two algorithms we worked with, DFS and MCTS, were static, UCT involves learning over time.
 The first time the UCT algorithm runs, it focuses more on exploring all game states within the playouts (looking a lot like MCTS).
 But as it collects more and more data, the random playouts become less random and more "heavy", exploring moves and paths that have already proven to be good choices and ignoring those that haven't.

 Thus, when we write code to represent UCT, we need to make a record of the states we visit and their values.
+We can let the algorithm play games against itself and watch it slowly improve.

 ~~~ python